-The Nominating and Corporate Governance Committee is responsible for making recommendations to the board of directors concerning the governance structure and practices of the Company, including the size of the board of directors and the size and composition of various committees of the board of directors.
-In addition, the Nominating and Corporate Governance Committee is responsible for identifying individuals believed to be qualified to become board members, and to recommend to the board the nominees to stand for election as directors at the annual meeting of stockholders.
+The Nominating and Corporate Governance Committee is responsible for making recommendations to the Board of Directors concerning the governance structure and practices of the Company, including the size of the Board of Directors and the size and composition of various committees of the Board of Directors.
+In addition, the Nominating and Corporate Governance Committee is responsible for identifying individuals believed to be qualified to become directors, and to recommend to the Board the nominees to stand for election as directors at the Annual Meeting of Stockholders.

-Nomination for 2005 Election of Director
+Nomination for 2006 Election of Directors

-The committee met and recommended to the board of directors that Mr. Powell be nominated to stand for reelection to the board at the Annual Meeting on May 26, 2005.
+The Nominating and Corporate Governance Committee has recommended to the Board of Directors that Messrs.
+Wessel, Burke and Love be nominated to stand for reelection to the Board at the Annual Meeting on June 7, 2006.